 Many towns have under-used old-fashioned movie theaters that will add vaudeville charm.
 For a more modern feel, look into contemporary local theater companies who rent out their spaces during the off-season or dark nights.
 Getting married on a stage can make you feel like a star!

 Remember that charming chapel and alumni house at your college?
 It's usually cheap for alumni to have their weddings on campus and sometimes not much more for non-alumni.
 Just make sure it's picturesque - we're talking ivy-covered halls and green hills, not barren concrete industrial buildings.

 Creative and Unusual Places

 Whether it's the top of a roller coaster, an old mill, or the unique place you met, a creative wedding location will instantly give your wedding a lot of personality.
-Because these places aren't used to having weddings, you might be able to snag them for a steal, though you'll often have to bring in extra rentals.
-(200 people and one bathroom isn't pretty.)
+Since these places aren't used to having weddings, you might be able to snag them for a steal, though you'll often have to bring in extra rentals (200 people and one bathroom isn't pretty).
 Think rustic and charming beer brewery or the laundromat where you met!